lsulibraries/LDL_manual_build/README.md

 ## b.
 Extra Configuration on Drupal For Groups:
 #### group type:
-- Navigate to Groups -> create a group type
+- Navigate to groups -> create a group type

 #### Groups role and group role permissions:
 - **Create specific roles:**